RescueMei/BC250-DXEv3-Core-Unlock/README.md

 through the SMU's protected mem64 window (Queue 3 messages `0x2B`/`0x2C`) instead of the previous exploit that could only write `0xFF`.

+Based on set_core_mask.py in https://github.com/rw-r-r-0644/bc250-smu-unlock

 ## Package

 `BC250DXEv3SMUCoreUnlockPkg/` builds the DXE module `MeiMeiDXEv3_SMU_CoreUnlock`.

-This driver is the only component that manipulates the core presence mask (SMN `0x5A870`).
-It consumes the `MeiMeiDXEv3CoreVar` configuration published by the `BC250-DXEv3-Menu-Driver`:
+This driver is uses the `MeiMeiDXEv3CoreVar` configuration published by the `BC250-DXEv3-Menu-Driver`:

 | CoreUnlock | Action |